 Last-Click Attribution: Why You’re Leaving Money on the Table

-Attribution is a method of analysing digital marketing performance, with several models that help you to credit conversions and sales to specific marketing channels.
+Attribution is a method of analysing digital marketing performance, using several models that help credit conversions and sales to specific marketing channels.
 This data is vital when running a business with an online presence, as it gives you a clear view of your customers’ buying journey – leading to better-informed decision-making.

 Last-click attribution (LCA) is a model that’s been used for many years.
 However, relying just on LCA is tricky, as it comes with a few drawbacks.